Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 ```

 ## Exercise
-Extend one of yoru existing containers with a python package of your choise following this approach.
+Extend one of your existing containers with a python package of your choice following this approach.